lnfernux/lnfernux.github.io/_posts/2024-10-18-EntraID-GeneralHardening.md

 | --- | --- | --- | --- |
 |Guest user access restrictions | Limited access (default), Guests can see membership of all non-hidden groups | Restricted access (new), Guests can't see membership of any groups | Restrict guest user access |

 This setting is important to restrict what guest users can see in the tenant.
+For this setting, I think context is important:

+- Allowing guest users in a tenant usually result in stale accounts
+- When someone changes jobs, or teams, who is responsible for removing the guest user?

+I prefer to use identity governance for this, and create access packages.
+With this you can scope the access to a certain level and limit the people who can apply for it only to a certain company (tenant).
+You can also configure the life cycle of the users here - so this saves you a lot of job in the long run, as it will handle removal of the guest users for you and also make sure that access is removed if it's not needed anymore.

 ### Administration center

 | Setting | Default | Change | Reason |